Language and Literature

 • Steps in Textual Analysis:

-• Read carefully and annotate the excerpt
+• Read the text carefully and annotate important points.

-• Identify key themes and societal commentary
+• Identify key themes and societal commentary to find purpose (e.g., gender, inequality, cultural issues).

 • Common IB Assessment Focus: